gamescomputersplay/monopoly/README.md

 ## TODOs:

 As I mentioned, it's a hobby project, so no guarantees here.
-But if I ever get to improve on this simulator these are the things I'd do
+But if I ever get to improve on this simulator these are the things I'd do:

-### Game rules, that are still not perfectly in line:
+### Game rules, that are still not perfectly in line with official rules:
 - Auctions (none right now)
 - Whoever buys bankrupt's player property has to unmortgage it right away or pay more
 - How to mortgage property with hotels on it (this of is somewhat ambiguous in official rules)